DonTizi/rlama/README.md

 <br>

 # RLAMA - User Guide

+> **⚠️ Project Temporarily Paused**
+> This project is currently on pause due to my work and university commitments that take up a lot of my time.
+I am not able to actively maintain this project at the moment.
+Development will resume when my situation allows it.

 RLAMA is a powerful AI-driven question-answering tool for your documents, seamlessly integrating with your local Ollama models.
 It enables you to create, manage, and interact with Retrieval-Augmented Generation (RAG) systems tailored to your documentation needs.